Writer, Director, Gadabout

 Kaitlin Fontana is an Emmy-nominated TV and film writer, director, and producer, and a National Magazine award-winning essayist.
 In a not-so-distant past life, she was a music journalist.
 She's the current host of the WGAE's craft and process podcast, OnWriting.

-Most recently, Kaitlin was a Field Producer on Full Frontal with Samantha Bee.
-Her feature film script, GIRLFRIEND ON MARS, is in consideration for the 2020 Sundance Feature Lab.
+Kaitlin's feature film script, GIRLFRIEND ON MARS, is on the 2019 Blacklist.
 She is a 2018 NYTVF Development Deal recipient ("Peace," Audible) as well as a finalist in the 2018 HBOAccess Directing Fellowship.
 Her directorial debut, FRANCHESCA, was an official 2018 Sundance Film Festival selection.
-Kaitlin is a 2018 WriteHer List Honoree, an inaugural 2017 WGA/Made in New York Writers Room Fellow, 2017 Showtime Tony Cox Award winner, and 2017 Bitch List Honoree, all for her pilot CASEY CAN'T, which is currently in development.
+She was a Field Producer on Full Frontal with Samantha Bee.
+Kaitlin was a 2018 WriteHer List Honoree, an inaugural 2017 WGA/Made in New York Writers Room Fellow, 2017 Showtime Tony Cox Award winner, and 2017 Bitch List Honoree, all for her pilot CASEY CAN'T (in development).

 Kaitlin sits on the Writers Guild of America, East council and believes in the power of collective action.
 She lives in Brooklyn, NY and was born in Fernie, British Columbia, Canada, a distinction she shares with Rush guitarist Alex Lifeson.